 Many public health workers have direct contact with participants and their lives.
 As you may have found, your compassion for those you work with can affect you in positive and negative ways.
-Below are some questions about your experiences as a public health worker.
+Below are some questions about your experiences as a public health worker adapted from the Professional Quality of Life Scale and the PTSD CheckList - Civilian Version.
 Your responses will allow you to assess your level of burnout and vicarious trauma, as well as reflect on key areas that may be contributing to these levels.
 The results should inform next steps and necessary personal and professional changes in your life (see NASTAD's Workplace Wellness Strategies resource for ideas).
 Organizations can also leverage this assessment to inform necessary cultural shifts and organizational practices to better support staff with their healing.